Figsh/Circle-progress.fscss/README.md

 > Animated circular progress component library for FSCSS (v1.1.15+)

-**Circle Progress** is a reusable radial progress indicator built entirely with CSS and FSCSS plugin logic.
+**Circle Progress** is a reusable radial progress indicator built entirely with CSS and FSCSS logic.
 It uses conic-gradient, CSS masks, and custom properties to generate a smooth circular progress arc with an animated glowing indicator.

 *No JavaScript required.*